Highly Integrated Power Electronic Systems

-SEMIKRON has offered integrated power electronic systems for vehicle application to its customers for almost 20 years and can build on many years of experience in these markets.
-Initially just combining power silicon and gate drivers in custom designed enclosures, these have evolved to become more highly integrated, now including control electronics and vector control software.
-To date, a total of more than half a million highly integrated fork-lift inverter systems have been manufactured at SEMIKRON.
-The timeline below shows SEMIKRON power electronic products for vehicle application shipped to customers in the last two decades.
+Semikron Danfoss has offered integrated power electronic systems for vehicle applications for more than 25 years and can build on many years of experience.
+Initially just power silicon and gate drivers in custom designed enclosures, these systems have evolved to become more highly integrated, now including control electronics and vector control software.
+To date, a total of more than 2 million highly integrated fork-lift inverter systems have been manufactured at Semikron Danfoss.
+Furthermore, 100,000 400V and 800V inverters have been built for use in electrified buses and trucks.
+The timeline below shows Semikron Danfoss vehicle systems shipped to customers in the last three decades

 SKAI – Power Electronic Building Blocks

-All SKAI power electronic systems are based on the same architectural principles, which are depicted below.
-The core of all these systems is the power section comprising the semiconductor switches, the DC-link capacitor bank, sensors for phase currents, DC-link voltage and temperature sensors on the ceramic substrate as well as EMI filtering and, optionally, further passive components.
-The systems are completed with gate driver, protection functions for over-current, over-voltage and over-temperature, isolated power supplies for all required internal voltages and DSP controller.
+All SKAI power electronic systems are based on the same architectural principles depicted below.
+The core of these systems is the power section comprising the semiconductor switches, the DC-link capacitor bank, sensors for phase currents, DC-link voltage and temperature sensors on the ceramic substrate, as well as EMI filtering.
+The systems are complete with gate driver, protection functions for over-current, over-voltage and over-temperature, isolated power supplies for all required internal voltages and a micro-controller.

-Converters from the SKAI product family from SEMIKRON are already in their 2nd generation and have been optimised for use in hybrid and full electric vehicles.
-The SKAI vehicle power systems boast a high level of integration and offer major advantages over comparable systems.
-They are developed in line with the latest standards, allowing short time-to-market and lower development costs.
+Converters from the SKAI product family from Semikron Danfoss have been optimized for use in hybrid and full electric vehicles.
+The SKAI systems boast a high level of integration and offer major advantages over comparable systems.
+They are developed in line with the latest standards, allowing short time-to-market and low development costs.
 The SKAI systems are supplied as standard platforms with low-voltage MOSFETS or high-voltage IGBTs as the silicon base.
 SKAI systems can also be developed to meet individual customer specifications.

 Optional Control Software SKAIwareTM

-The SKAIwareTM software solution, developed in compliance with the MISRA-C standard and adapted to the SKAI hardware, is designed to control brushless DC, interior permanent-magnet and surface-mount permanent-magnet synchronous motors, as well as three-phase induction motors.
+The SKAIwareTM software solution, developed in compliance with the MISRA-C standard and adapted to the SKAI hardware, is designed to control interior permanent-magnet and surface-mount permanent-magnet synchronous motors, as well as three-phase induction motors.
 Parameters for different types of motors can be selected using this software.
-SKAIwareTM includes features such as temperature monitoring in motors and inverters, battery deep discharge protection, overvoltage protection for DC energy recovery, CAN communication in accordance with CANOpen, software update via CAN boot loader in the vehicle network, etc. Users can also, of course, choose to use their own individual control software if they prefer.
-What is more, the controller hardware can also be adapted to specific requirements.
+SKAIwareTM includes features such as temperature monitoring in motors and inverters, battery deep discharge protection, overvoltage protection for DC energy recovery, CAN communication per CANopen, software update via CAN boot loader in the vehicle network, etc. Users can also choose to use their own individual control software if they prefer.
+In certain cases, the controller hardware can also be adapted to specific requirements.

-For the design of reliable electronic or mechatronic components it is important to know the operating conditions accurately in order to take into account the possible effects of aging and failure mechanisms.
-In addition to the extreme temperatures of the application area, these are mainly the temperature ranges and their durations in operation ("Mission Profile").
-Also the number and amplitudes of changes in temperature, the thermal gradients and cooling capabilities, but also mechanical stresses, occurrence of chemical substances, humidity and dust.
-SEMIKRON helps users to configure their power electronics for use with the electric drives.
+For the design of reliable electronic or mechatronic components, it is important to know the operating conditions to determine the effects of aging and failure mechanisms.
+In addition to the extreme environmental temperatures, there are the semiconductor temperature excursions and their durations in operation ("Mission Profile").